 Information reporting requirements apply to interest and principal payments and to the proceeds of sales before maturity.
-These amounts generally must be reported to the Internal Revenue Service and to you.
-In general, "backup withholding" may apply:
+These amounts generally must be reported to the Internal Revenue Service and to you unless you are an exempt recipient such as a corporation.
+In general, "backup withholding" (currently at a rate of 28%) may apply:

-- · to any payments made to you of interest on your notes, and - to payment of the proceeds of a sale or other disposition of your notes before maturity, if you are a non-corporate U.S. holder and fail to provide a correct taxpayer identification number, certified under penalties of perjury, or otherwise fail to comply with applicable requirements of the backup withholding rules.
+- · to any payments made to you of interest on your notes, and - · to payment of the proceeds of a sale or other disposition of your notes before maturity, if you are a non-corporate U.S. holder and fail to provide a correct taxpayer identification number, certified under penalties of perjury, or otherwise fail to comply with applicable requirements of the backup withholding rules.

-The applicable backup-withholding rate will be the fourth lowest income tax rate applicable to unmarried individuals for the relevant taxable year.
-Presently, the backup withholding rate is 28%.
-The backup withholding tax is not an additional tax and may be credited against your U.S. federal income tax liability if the required information is provided to the Internal Revenue Service.
+The backup withholding tax is not an additional tax and may be credited against your U.S. federal income tax liability if the required information is timely provided to the Internal Revenue Service.